jcwilk/divided/README.md

 I previously tried working with puma/rails/redis rather than thin/rails/faye/eventmachine and it was a total shitshow trying to get a single dyno to do anything useful.
 You can peek around at my prior progress in a legacy branch if you want to make fun of me :P

-But really, I've spent a -lot- of time and thought into coming up with just the right architecture for a pseudo-turn-based mmo that can, at least until it gets more popular than peaking at around 45 people, (read: not any time soon) run for free on a single dyno on heroku without sacrificing responsiveness or maintainably.
+But really, I've spent a lot of time and thought into finding just the right architecture for a pseudo-turn-based mmo that can, at least until it gets more popular than peaking at around 45 people, (read: not any time soon) run for free on a single dyno on heroku without sacrificing responsiveness or maintainability.
 By "pseudo-turn-based" I mean being a little creative with designing the game to not be 100% realtime so you have a little leniency on your architecture.
-Sure you -can- do full-duplex streaming with websockets using this stack, but you'd be pressed for cycles to do anything interesting with it to ~45 clients on a single thread while staying responsive without most of the high level benefits like proxy caching, standardized REST discoverability, etc. So by "pseudo-turn-based" I mean "low expectations of action-reaction responsiveness in multiplayer" since just a little bit of leeway lets us tap into the development efficiency of Ruby.
+Sure you -can- do full-duplex streaming with websockets using this stack, but you'd be pressed for cycles to do anything interesting with it to ~45 clients on a single thread while staying responsive without most of the high level benefits like proxy caching, standardized REST discoverability, etc. So by "pseudo-turn-based mmo" I mean "low expectations of action-reaction responsiveness in medium-sized multiplayer" since just a little bit of leeway lets us kick our shoes off and dip into the soothing simplicity of Ruby. :palm_tree:

 In the long term my hope is that, either through this game or another, I'll eventually figure out or help someone figure out the ultimate seed that will grow into a beautiful community of interconnected player built and maintained mmos.
 Why pay a monthly fee when you could own your whole server/game for that cost or less?